Buying Guide to Ceramic Grills and Review of My Top Five for 2019

 Grill Dome Infinity Series Ceramic Kamado Charcoal Smoker Grill, Silver, Extra-Large

 This super-large ceramic grill from Grill Dome offers ceramic walls that are a massive 1.25 inches thick.
-This provides superior heat retention, allowing you to more accurately temperature control ranging from 225° to 750°F for more even cooking.
+This provides superior heat retention, allowing you to more accurately control the temperature, ranging from 225° to 750°F for more even cooking.
 On top of all this, Grill Dome offers a lifetime warranty on the ceramics.
 A simple push of the button gets things started and you will soon be off and cooking.

 |Large cooking area||High price|